zichenzhang04/zichenzhang04.github.io/content/post/ntu-dl/index.md

 ---
-title: Deep Learning Overview Inspired by NTU
+title: A Deep Learning Tutorial Written for Everyone
 summary: A brief introduction to deep learning models and theories inspired by a course at NTU
 date: 2024-05-19
 tags: